Nic Bollado: Career

 Bollado was a youth-team player at Carlisle United when he impressed manager Paul Simpson during pre-season training in July 2022.
 He made his debut in the EFL Trophy on 20 September 2022, coming on as a 39th-minute substitute for Omari Patrick in a 1–1 draw with Fleetwood Town at Brunton Park.

+Following his release from Carlisle United, he joined Stockport County ahead of the 2023–24 season.
+Having spent time on loan with FC United of Manchester, Bollado joined Morpeth Town in December 2023 following his release.